 With your freshly made mayonnaise you can now make a variety of wonderful French sauces.
 Here are some great sauces for your everyday dishes and special occasions.

-Simply flavour your mayonnaise with a little lemon juice to taste and fold in about one third of a cup (1/8 pint) of thick fresh cream.
+Simply flavour your mayonnaise with a little lemon juice to taste and fold in about 1/8 pint of thick fresh cream.

 A simple sauce made with the addition of just one teaspoon each of grated onion, chopped capers, gherkins, tarragon and parsley.